Electronic Thesis and Dissertation (ETD) Formatting Requirements

 Tables and Figures

 A table is any set of data arranged in a tabular format.
 All other items (charts, graphs, maps, photographs, drawings, etc.) are figures.
-Mathematical formulas, schemas, and computer code do not need to be identified as figures.
+Mathematical formulas, schemas, and computer code should not be identified as figures.

 If tables and/or figures are included in your ETD, you must provide a List of Tables and/or a List of Figures in your prefatory pages.
 (See additional information in Order of the ETD.)
 Both the List of Tables and List of Figures must begin on the top of a new page.
 Tables and figures in the appendices should not be listed in the List of Tables or List of Figures.